secretgraph/secretgraph/README.md

 key Hashing: algorithm:hash

+hash Algorithm in Constants can contain / to specify arguments (convention)

 ## Actions

 -   delete fake type deletes an action. "delete" can be also just ""delete"" (json string).
 Key is not required and ignored